fbett/postfix-tcp-table-service/README.md

 - Subject: All non-ascii characters including spaces are encoded (in PHP use rawurldecode to decode)
 - Postfix will may reuse an existing client connection
 - Postfix will may open multiple client connections
-- If there are multiple scopes, postfix will request each of them until a match is found.
+- If there are multiple scopes, postfix will request each of them until there is a match.
-- If there are multiple scopes, it is possible, that postfix will request only the exact address address without requesting the other scopes.
+- If there are multiple scopes, postfix will request sometimes only the exact address without requesting the other scopes.

 ##  How to Test using "postmap"
 postmap -q "subject" tcp:[IP]:[Port]]